powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 ## Introduction

-To launch a metrix simulation, you need :
+To launch a Metrix simulation, you need :
 - the mapping requirements :
     - an iidm situation case
     - a timeserie store (csv)
-    - a mapping groovy script using the [mapping dsl](mapping.md#mapping-dsl)
+    - a mapping groovy script using the [mapping DSL](mapping.md#mapping-dsl)
-- a metrix configuration script using the [metrix configuration dsl](#configuration-dsl)
+- a Metrix configuration script using the [Metrix configuration DSL](#configuration-dsl)
 - (optional) [contingency script](#contingency-dsl)
 - (optional) [remedial action list](#remedial-actions)